Skip to content

 If you want to keep working from the command line, continue with Diff two snapshots, Save and render changesets, and Extract changed data.

 If you want to use packaged extensions, go to Install and use plugins.
-If you want to turn the FASTA script into a real plugin, continue with Write a Python comparator.
+If you want to understand how current plugins fit into the engine, continue with Plugin model.

 If you want to learn more about the design of binoc, start with the Architecture overview.